 The W560 strip cards from the 1920s are one of the more unique strip issues.
 Instead of poor drawings of players, these actually used real images of players printed in either red or black ink.
 Collectors vary on the type of strip cards they prefer but these are among the ‘cleaner’ issues.
 They are unique because they were issued on sheets to comprise a deck of playing cards.

-Today, these are relatively easy to find and for $10-15, you can add a common to your collection.
+Today, these are relatively easy to find and for $15-20 or so, you can add a common to your collection.
 We’ll throw two in for good measure.

 Merchants Gargling Oil Trade Card – $15

 All of these cards are already pretty old, right?
 Well, let’s add a really old one to our list.